Hagen Quartett

 string quartet

-In the 2024/25 season, the Hagen Quartet will focus on the string quartets of Haydn, Schumann, Janáček, and Brahms.
-The program also includes quintets by Mozart and Brahms, performed with Sabine Meyer and Jörg Widmann, as well as Schubert’s quintets with Julia Hagen and Gautier Capuçon.
-Tours in 2024/25 will take the Hagen Quartet to France, Norway, Germany, Italy, the Netherlands, Switzerland, England, and the United States.
-Alongside their concert cycle at the Vienna Konzerthaus, the quartet will perform at venues such as the Pierre Boulez Saal in Berlin, Wigmore Hall in London, and Concertgebouw in Amsterdam.
+In the 2024/25 season the Hagen Quartet focused especially on the string quartets of Haydn, Schumann, Janáček and Brahms.
+Mozart and Brahms’s quintets for clarinet and strings with Sabine Meyer and Jörg Widmann and Schubert’s Quintet with Julia Hagen and Gautier Capuçon were also on their programme.
+This season’s tours took the Hagen Quartet to France, Norway, Germany, Italy, the UK, Switzerland, the Netherlands and the USA.
+Following a cycle of concerts in the Vienna Konzerthaus, the Quartet performed at venues including the Pierre Boulez Saal in Berlin, London’s Wigmore Hall and the Amsterdam Concertgebouw.
+In the 2025/26 season the quartet will mark the conclusion of its exceptional, decades-long career with several farewell concerts.

 Photos and Videos